crguezl/jison-simple-html-calc/README.md

-# Simple example in the client using jison.
+# Simple example in the browser using jison.

 run `rake` to produce `calculator.js`